 Another easy way to melt chocolate is to use candy melting chips.
 They come in a variety of colors too.

-- Begin by placing the almond bark in a microwave-safe bowl and place the bowl in the microwave using the low setting and starting out in 30 seconds intervals.
+- Begin by placing the almond bark or candy melting chips in a microwave-safe bowl and place the bowl in the microwave using the low setting and starting out in 30 seconds intervals.

 - Remove the bowl from the microwave and stir the chocolate.
 One of the biggest mistakes people make with using the microwave is, they forget to stir the chocolate after each interval.
 Chocolate pieces can retain their shape until you stir them.

 - If you don’t stir, you risk burning the chocolate.